CoordinatorCertificate in Public Administration and Leadership

 Dr. Dutil maintains a detailed site at: http://patricedutil.com/

 Patrice Dutil’s main research interests are political and public sector leadership, the process of political development, and the study of elections.
-He writes about diverse aspects of institutionalism and the policy development process.
+He writes about a wide range of issues in the policy development process both from a historical and contemporary standpoint.

 [see "Book Chapters" section (below) for chapters authored and co-authored]